Oliver Tambo: Biography

-Higher education
+Childhood

 Oliver Tambo was born on 27 October 1917 in the village of Nkantolo in Bizana; eastern Pondoland in what is now the Eastern Cape.
-The village Tambo was born in was made up mostly of farmers.
+Most of the people in the village were farmers.
 His father, Mzimeni Tambo, was the son of a farmer and an assistant salesperson at a local trading store.
 Mzimeni had four wives and ten children, all of whom were literate.
 Oliver's mother, Mzimeni's third wife, was called Julia.

+Education

-Tambo graduated in 1938 as one of the top students.
+Tambo graduated high school in 1938 as one of the top students.
 After this, Tambo was admitted to the University of Fort Hare but in 1940 he, along with several others including Nelson Mandela, was expelled for participating in a student strike.
 In 1942, Tambo returned to his former high school in Johannesburg to teach science and mathematics.

-League
+Youth League

-In 1944, Tambo, Mandela and Walter Sisulu founded the ANC Youth League, with Tambo becoming its first National Secretary and a member of the National Executive in 1948.
+In 1944, along with Nelson Mandela, and Walter Sisulu, Tambo founded the ANC Youth League, with Tambo becoming its first National Secretary and a member of the National Executive in 1948.
 The Youth League proposed a change in the tactics of the anti-apartheid movement.
-Previously, the ANC had sought to further its cause by actions such as petitions and demonstrations; the Youth League felt these actions were insufficient to achieve the group's goals and proposed their own "Programme of Action".
-This programme advocated tactics such as boycotts, civil disobedience, strikes, and non-collaboration.
+Previously, the ANC had sought to further its cause by actions such as petitions and demonstrations; the Youth League felt these actions were insufficient to achieve the group's goals and proposed their own "Program of Action".
+This program advocated tactics such as boycotts, civil disobedience, strikes, and non-collaboration.

 In 1955, Tambo became Secretary-general of the ANC after Sisulu was banned by the South African government under the Suppression of Communism Act.
 In 1958, he became Deputy President of the ANC and in 1959 was served with a five-year banning order by the government.

 Exile to London

 In response, Tambo was sent abroad by the ANC to mobilize opposition to apartheid on 21 March 1960.
 He settled with his family in Muswell Hill, north London, where he lived until 1990.
 His exile took a toll on him not seeing his wife and three children, but his wife Adelaide supported the ANC at home by taking in ANC members arriving from the UK.

-In 1967, Tambo became Acting President of the ANC, following the death of Chief Albert Lutuli.
+In 1967, Tambo became Acting President of the ANC, following the death of Chief Albert Luthuli.
 He sought to keep the ANC together even after he was exiled from South Africa.
 Due to his skillful lobbying, he was able to attract talented South African exiles, one of them being Thabo Mbeki.

 On 30 December 1979 in Lusaka, Zambia, Tambo as president and Alfred Nzo, then secretary-general of the ANC, met Tim Jenkin, Stephen Lee and Alex Moumbaris, ANC members and escapees from incarceration at Phillip Kgosi Prison as political prisoners.
 Their presence was officially announced by the ANC in early January and Tambo introduced them at a press conference on 2 January 1980.